peterleimbach/peterleimbach.github.io/docs/cycling-with-AAPS.md

 # cycling with AAPS

 Here I want to address the topic of cycling with AAPS.
 The aim is to show you how AAPS can help you to continue cycling or even inspirate you to start doing it.

 It is relatively common for new type 1 diabetics to ask whether exercise is still possible for them, even if the answer in the general type 1 diabetics training courses is actually a clear yes.
 Exercise is not only good for healthy people, but also for type 1 diabetics and even moderate exercise can even help to stabilize the blood sugar curve overall.

 !!! danger "no consultance here - only an concrete example and some reflections of my own experiences"
-    I am only a T1D patient and *not* and an educated diabetes consultant.
-I give only an example of my experience but *no* consultance here.
+    I am only a T1D patient and **not** and an educated diabetes consultant.
+I give only an example of my experience but **no** consultance here.

 !!! note annotation "consult with your diabetes team after reading"

     Please consult your diabetes team before applying what you have read here.
-They know your T1D setting best and can give you further tips or even suggest a different approach in your particular case.
+They know your T1D settings best and can give you further tips or even suggest a different approach in your particular case.

 The difficulty here is that the prerequisites that someone brings with them and the expectations of what cycling means to them are very different.

-Since we can assume that experienced top athletes with T1D who use AAPS are unlikely to look it up here, we deliberately set the bar low for ourselves when writing and for you when reading and using it, so that kopefully many people can benefit from it.
+Since I assume that experienced top athletes with T1D who use AAPS are unlikely to look it up here, I deliberately set the bar low for ourselves when writing and for you when reading and using it, so that kopefully many people can benefit from it.

-To be concrete and give you something you can test yourself we arrange the explanaiton around a concrete example and explain to you they action, reactions and effects.
+To be concrete and give you something you can test yourself I arrange the explanaiton around a concrete example and explain to you they action, reactions and effects.
 This is one the one hand critical as my settings may not be the same as yours but on the other hand if I would only write some generic blah blah blah here it would not help either.

 !!! note annotation "take a friend with you - at least on your first trials"